 - CONTROL over how we die, our symptoms, pain relief and planning our own death.

-Sara Fenton from Hungerford is a local Dignity in Dying campaigner since her husband Keith, who had the incurable Huntington’s Disease, chose to end his own life.
+Sara is from Hungerford and has been a local Dignity in Dying campaigner since her husband Keith, who had the incurable Huntington’s Disease, chose to end his own life.
 See their story below.

 If anyone would like further information about the Dignity in Dying campaign or West Berkshire DiD group please email Sara on [email protected] or join the Dignity in Dying West Berkshire Facebook group